mcolacino57/medium_code/README.md

 language into Claude.ai, and prompting it to rewrite my code into Python.
 After a few revisions of the prompt, and some manual debugging, a working Python program was produced.

-- When this python program is run, it should produce the following output:
+- When this python program is run, it produces a png file of the decision tree.

+- It should also produce the following output:

 ## Decision Analysis: